Handling anxiety and overwhelm in leadership

 Allow yourself to be less than perfect, and give yourself due recognition for your achievements.

-As it’s mental health awareness week, I’m challenging you to make one change to reduce your own overwhelm and anxiety.
+I’m challenging you to make one change this week to reduce your own overwhelm and anxiety.

 The change I most recommend?